Haryana Cong MLAs meet senior leader Venugopal, seek 'leadership change' | Politics

 - India

-A group of Congress MLAs from Haryana met senior party leader K C Venugopal on Monday, apparently lobbying for former chief minister Bhupinder Singh Hooda.
+Amid infighting in its Punjab unit, trouble is brewing for the Congress in Haryana as a group of party MLAs met senior leader K C Venugopal on Monday, apparently lobbying for a key role for former chief minister Bhupinder Singh Hooda.

 The two meetings indicate rumblings in the Haryana Congress, even as the party's top leadership deals with factionalism in neighbouring Punjab.